usnistgov/SOFA/Intro.md

 method for comparing and combining authentication mechanisms, in part due to this wide array of technologies that are available.
 However, the establishment of a common framework for measuring, comparing, and combining (such as in multi-factor implementations) authenticator strength could enable greater alignment of identity practices with organizational risk andpromote greater federation and interoperability across sectors, markets, and enterprises.
-At a workshop event  on January 12 and 13, 2016, NIST presented a proposed starting point for this framework with a focus on biometric technologies.
+At a workshop event<sup>1</sup>  on January 12 and 13, 2016, NIST presented a proposed starting point for this framework with a focus on biometric technologies.
 This paper represents a further refinement of this work and outlines a process intended to support the evaluation of biometric authenticators and—ultimately—multiple different authentication mechanisms.